Actindo-AG/Documentation/Channels/UserInterface/05f_ScheduledExports.md

 [comment]: <> (Stimmt das?)

 - *Error message*
   Error log message if an error has occurred.
 Select the checkbox of the corresponding row and click the [SHOW LOG] button in the editing toolbar to display further details to the error.
-If no error has occurred, the field is empty.
+If no error has occurred, this field is empty.

 - *Status*
   Status of the scheduled export.
 The following options are available: